-- It will create a new Root CA if none existed already. - It will use the Root CA to spawn a new server certificate from it. - The new certificate allows accessing the server from localhost in its IPv4, IPv6, and hostname forms. - The cert also allows accessing the server at the \.home.arpa domain wildcard, regardless of the IP address in your network, so other machines in your internal LAN can be used for testing.
+- It will create a new Root CA if none existed already. - It will use the Root CA to spawn a new server certificate from it. - The new certificate allows accessing the server from localhost in its IPv4, IPv6, and hostname forms. - The cert also allows accessing the server if it gets assigned a name in the .home.arpa and .home.local subdomains, so other devices in your internal LAN can be used as test clients.
 Check the section below for examples of how to easily assign a domain name to your server.